bagnalla/solver-aided-stpa/README.md

 :warning: Contact [abagnalla@gmail.com](mailto:abagnalla@gmail.com) to request permission to use this code for commercial purposes. :warning:

+# Solver-aided STPA

 This is a proof-of-concept SMT-based validation system (currently using a [yices2](https://yices.csl.sri.com/) backend) for [STPA](https://youtu.be/2W-iqnPbhyc?si=1iHmgzH7dk9rCDzm).
 It's based on a very high-level model of control systems, similar to how they're presented in the STPA handbook.
-There is currently no explicit distinction between general variables (representing propositional statements about the "real world") and process model variables (representing controller "beliefs" about the real world).
-All variables are general variables since they can be used express beliefs anyway (but there may be good reason to distinguish between them for, e.g., compiling constraints on process model variables to hardware monitors to enforce them).
-There are also no behavioral models of the actual control algorithms, so we don't do any kind of 'deep' verification of actual system behavior.
+There is currently no explicit distinction between general variables (representing properties of the "real world") and process model variables (representing controller "beliefs" about the real world).
+All variables are general variables since they can be used express beliefs anyway (but there may be good reason to distinguish between them for, e.g., compiling constraints on process model variables to hardware monitors).
+There are no behavioral models of the actual control algorithms, so we don't do any kind of 'deep' verification of actual system behavior.
 The tool just provides an aid to the STPA analyst who is coming up with controller safety constraints based on the high-level control structure and UCAs identified in the STPA process.
 You might call this approach "solver-aided controller constraint specification".